HalfDeveloperVishal/Doctor_Appointment_WebApp/README.md

-# Full Stack Project
+# MedConnect - A Doctor Appointment Website

-A full stack application with Django backend and React frontend.
+A Python full stack application with Django backend and React frontend.

 ## Prerequisites